haddocking/haddock-runner/docs/src/writing-a-input.list-file.md

-# Writing a `input.list` file
+# Writing an `input.list` file

-The input list is a flat text file with the paths of the targets;
+The input list is a flat text file with the paths of the targets:

 ```text
 # input.list